sdsu-its/book-iclicker-cloud/getting-started.md

 ### 2. Login/Create Account

 If you have not already created an iClicker Cloud account, launch the iClicker Cloud application.
-From the login window, select "Create Account".** **_**If you have already created a Reef account, login with your credentials \(true?\).**_
+From the login window, select "Create Account".** **

+_**If you have already created a Reef account, login with your credentials \(true?\). **_

+There will be an option during account creation to add your instructor remote ID.
+You can also add it later by updating your profile on the iClicker Cloud website.

 ![Login Screen](https://www.iclicker.com/media/1187/win_1signin_360.jpg)